DaedalicEntertainment/lua-coding-conventions/README.md

 2.2. _Each file should contain a single feature._

-2.3. _Each file starts with a header containing the file summary._
+2.3. _Each file starts with a header containing the file summary.
+Use Doxygen syntax, and avoid redundant parts such as "This class..."_

+      --! \brief Schedules threads which are waiting for delay or event.

 2.4. _Each file with a class definition should list their members in the following order:_